Why has is Taken us this Long to Feature a Glamping Spot in Western Australia?

 While technically not luxury camping the villas on the property need a special mention. it is not often that we here at glamping.com.au would pass up a tent for a cabin or villa but in this instance we would possibly make an exception.
 The villas are right at the beach front and although the view sunset views from the deck of the safari tent would be amazing with the outlook over the gardens and wilderness.
 We think that watching the sunset over the Indian Ocean from the front deck of the villa would be a sight to behold.

-The villas can accommodate up to 6 people and have a slightly higher level of luxury from the safari tents but as we said above the absolute beachfront views are what has piqued our interest in this accommodation style.
+The villas can accommodate up to 4 people and have a slightly higher level of luxury from the safari tents but as we said above the absolute beachfront views are what has piqued our interest in this accommodation style.
+For larger Families there are 2 Beach Houses that sleep 6 each.

 To us Eco Beach Resort is the embodiment of Glamping in Western Australia.
 What attracts us is the remoteness, access to nature, marvellous natural history, amazing outdoor activities, spectacular views all wrapped in one extremely luxurious package.